 (Similar exercises can be flown by factoring in forecast Wind Velocities and flying variable Ground Speeds for each leg whilst maintaining a constant TAS).

-TAS how would you determine the RAS (or near enough IAS) for your intended Pressure Altitude and temp?
+Q From the TAS how would you determine the RAS (or near enough IAS) for your intended Pressure Altitude and temp?

 · Selection of desired Turn points.